Frequently Asked Questions

 What are the different bank account formats for each country?

-Canada Transit/FIF (Branch) Code (normally 5 digits) and account number (varies in length depending on the bank)
+Canada Transit/FIF (Branch) Code (5 digits) and account number (varies in length depending on the bank)

-Europe For deals to European Banks we require the IBAN number, Swift (BIC) code of the bank and account number (varies in length depending on the bank).
+Europe For deals to European Banks we require the IBAN number and Swift code of the bank.

 New Zealand Bank and branch number (6 digits in total, 2 for the bank and 4 for the branch), account number (7 digits) and suffix (either 2 or 3 digits)

-Hong Kong Branch Code (normally 6 digits) and account number (varies in length depending on the bank)
+Hong Kong Branch Code (6 digits, made up of 3 digits for the bank and 3 digits for the branch) and account number (varies in length depending on the bank)

-Singapore Branch Code (normally 6 digits) and account number (varies in length depending on the bank)
+Singapore Branch Code (6 digits) and account number (varies in length depending on the bank)

-South Africa Branch Code (normally 6 digits) and account number (varies in length depending on the bank)
+South Africa Branch Code (6 digits) and account number (varies in length depending on the bank)

-USA ABA or routing number (normally 9 digits) and account number (varies in length depending on the bank).
+USA ABA or routing number (9 digits) and account number (varies in length depending on the bank).

 Like us on Facebook for special offers and discounts!